getbubblenow/bubble-docs/api/boot.md

 them which bubble they would like to connect to.
 In the list of bubbles shown to the user, combine the `name` and `domainName` fields.
 In the above example, this would result in `zork.bubv.net`.

-If there zero bubble objects in the results with with `"state": "running"`, then present a screen that tells the user they have no bubble currently running.
+If there are zero bubble objects in the results with with `"state": "running"`, then present a screen that tells the user they have no bubble currently running.
 This screen should have a button to "Launch a New Bubble".
 When this button is tapped, open a URL by appending `/new_bubble` to the sage URL that was used to login.